skillz/skillz-example-sync-server/README.md

 With a 150ms tick rate, the messages would be received during the same tick (during a 150ms time period), stored, and processed at the same time at the end of the tick.
 After processing the messages, any outgoing messages are sent.
 This ensures that the server is latency tolerant and player input is processed fairly.

+If you'd like to run the server as fast as possible, we recommend a `TICK_RATE` of 30ms, which is a standard for very fast-paced games like MOBAs and many FPSs.

 ### Message Validation and Handling
 `Messages` are processed in two parts.